-Normalization the Competency-Based Office Intelligence Test for Managers by Examining the Scientific and Philosophical Foundations of Intelligence and Talent
+Standardization of a Competency-Based Administrative Intelligence Test for Managers Based on the Scientific and Philosophical Foundations of Intelligence and Talent

 Authors